UB-A2IL-Lab/SemaFor-Fake-News/README.md

 ```

 # Demo
 To test new data, please put them into a folder following the format and structure of `./data_demo`.
-Download the [pre-trained model](https://owncloud.semaforprogram.com/index.php/s/lCHAqPSi2ufb1zY) and the [image model](https://owncloud.semaforprogram.com/index.php/s/xwWfzQ5O8aPprOK).
-Then put them in './run/models/'.
-Password: semafor
+Download the [pre-trained model](https://owncloud.semaforprogram.com/index.php/s/2fJYa4W6YNujNVi) and the [image model](https://owncloud.semaforprogram.com/index.php/s/2fJYa4W6YNujNVi).
+Then put them in './data/models/'.
 ```
 CUDA_VISIBLE_DEVICES=0 python test.py
 ```